rtc-book/D1/README.md

 - Firmware Version: 7.0.0f0
 - Operating System: NI Linux Real-Time ARMv7-A 4.14.87-rt49-cg-7.0.0f0-xilinx-zynq-189
+- The `NiFpga_MyRio1900Fpga60.lvbitx` FPGA bitfile

-You can check your myRIO software with the following process:
+You can check your myRIO software and firmware with the following process:

 1. Open the NI MAX app.
 2. Navigate to and select `Remote Systems` → `<name of your myRIO>`.
 3. Your Firmware Version and Operating System should be listed under `System Settings`.

 If your Firmware Version or Operating System is not as shown above, proceed to update them, as follows.
+Checking and installing the FPGA bitfile will be covered in a moment.

 ### Updating the myRIO Operating System